zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{3} \bm{d} = \frac{1}{\bm{\sigma_t}}, $$

-which corresponds to the average collision-free distance.
+which corresponds to the average collision-free (or free-flight) distance.

 Taking a small detour, for surfaces, the absorption coefficient is directly proportional to the [extinction coefficient](http://webhome.phy.duke.edu/~qelectron/group/group_reading_Born_and_Wolf.pdf) \\(\bm{\kappa}\\), which is the imaginary part of the [complex index of refraction](https://en.wikipedia.org/wiki/Refractive_index#Complex_refractive_index) \\(\bm{\eta} + i \bm{\kappa}\\):